 As seen in nearly every weightlifting center in America, some people believe it is impossible to get a good workout done without the aid of fixed machine exercises.

 Modern gyms often are filled with expensive machinery and modern equipment that can help build your body, but only in certain situations.
 Many gyms (*Planet Fitness*) focus a large part of their resources on exercise machines, while they dedicate less space to dumbbells, barbells, kettlebells and other more functional equipment.

 In my opinion, free weights are the superior training option for most people.
-Elderly individuals, people revering from an injury, or those who have limited motor-development will benefit from machine exercises the most, since every other healthy individual will obtain more benefits from the challenge provided by free weight exercises.
+Elderly fitness lovers, people revering from an injury, or those who have limited motor-development will benefit from machine exercises the most, since every other healthy individual will obtain more benefits from the challenge provided by free weight exercises.

 Whether you choose free weights or machines depends on your goals and ability level, but in my opinion, choosing to exercise with free weights is the best option!